Trini Pumpkin Punch de Creme

 How to Make It

-If using fresh pumpkin, roast it in the oven at 375°F until soft.
-Blend until smooth and creamy.
+If you’re starting with fresh pumpkin, roast it at 375°F until soft.
+Let it cool, then blend until smooth and creamy.
+You want it velvety.
+Absolutely, not chunky.

-In a large mixing bowl, whisk the eggs and gradually add condensed milk, evaporated milk, and full cream milk.
+In a large mixing bowl, whisk the eggs until frothy.
+Slowly add the condensed milk, evaporated milk, and full-cream milk.
+Whisk until everything is fully combined and smooth.

 How To Store?